The Counselling Agreement

 10. Sessions are confidential, as laid down in the CCPE/UKCP Code of Ethics and Practice.
 (A copy of this is available if you wish.)

-12. Ideally any problems should be raised in the course of therapy, but complaints can be made to CCPE/UKCP.
+12. Ideally any problems should be raised in the course of therapy, but complaints can be made to the UKCP.

 A more detailed version of the counselling agreement is set out in a separate Information for Clients page.
-It is password protected because the amount of information in there could seem a little overwhelming to a tentative enquirer.
+It is recessed here because the amount of information in there could seem a little overwhelming to a tentative enquirer.
 It is really intended as an ongoing reference document to which new clients will be given the password.
-I am happy to supply it to existing or prospective clients.